UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_05.md

 ---

-## Branching basic workflow
+## A basic branching workflow

-1. **Clone the project** - To work locally
+1. **Clone the project** - To work locally.
-2. **Create your branch** - Create code or apply your changes
+2. **Create your branch** - Create code or apply your changes.
+3. **Make the desired modifications** - Adding a new feature, fixing a bug, etc.
+4. **Push your changes** - This will upload your branch to GitHub
-3. **Push your changes and create a pull request** - This will create a pull request to be approved by another team member.
+5. **Create a pull request** - So that your changes can be reviewed by another team member.

 *Remember to pull the changes before starting to work in the repository*